evanvolgas/reflectedintelligence/_posts/2025-04-26-reflective-intelligence-how-self-reflective-ai-is-transforming-industries.md

 layout: post
 title: "Reflective Intelligence: How Self-Reflective AI Is Transforming Industries"
 date: 2025-04-26
+categories: [AI, Reflection, Industry]
+author: Evan Volgas
+description: "An examination of how self-reflective AI systems are revolutionizing industries by pausing, reviewing their reasoning, correcting mistakes, and delivering more reliable results."
 ---

 Ever catch yourself mid-sentence thinking, "Wait, that doesn’t sound right"?
 That’s reflection—and now AI can do it too.